princemuel/fcc/README.md

 # The Faux C Compiler

-This is the reference implementation for the book [Writing a C Compiler][writing-c-compiler], a hands-on guide to writing your own compiler for a substantial subset of the C programming language.
+This is a reference implementation for the book [Writing a C Compiler][writing-c-compiler], a hands-on guide to writing your own compiler for a substantial subset of the C programming language.

 This implementation is a work in progress, so please fork with caution!